With the end of financial year fast approaching, now is the time to get your tax depreciation schedule sorted if you

 It’s important to organise a depreciation schedule before the end of the financial year in order to maximise your deductions and claim everything you’re eligible for from the year.

 Failing to claim depreciation means missing out on thousands of dollars.
-On average, investors can claim an average of $5,000 to $10,000 in the first financial year alone.
+During the 2017/2018 financial year, BMT found investors an average first year deduction of $8,212.

 Claim the cost of your schedule straight away